 Instead, try investigating solutions to ageing eyelid problems – such as eyelid surgery (an Upper or Lower Blepharoplasty).

-Read more about eyelid lift surgery on the Eye Lid Surgery Pages.
+You can read more about eyelid lift surgery on our Eyelid Surgery Pages.

 What To Do Next if you want to remedy drooping eyelids

 Now is a good time to get out those old pictures of yourself and look at the difference in how your eyelids looked when you were younger, and how they look now.
-You can’t fully turn back the clock, there’s no going backwards in time – but eyelid surgery CAN make a difference.
+You can’t fully turn back the clock, nor can you go back in time – but eyelid surgery CAN make a difference.

-A blepharoplasty can at least temporarily decrease the appearance of ageing eyelids and even, for some, help improve vision by lifting sagging eyelid skin that has fallen over the pupil.
+A blepharoplasty can decrease the appearance of ageing eyelids and even, for some, help improve vision by lifting sagging eyelid skin that has fallen over the pupil.

-Give our clinic a call today to schedule an appointment…of if easier, send a confidential enquiry form.
+Give our clinic a call today to schedule an appointment…or if easier, send a confidential enquiry form.